jstine06/graphrag-toolkit/docs/lexical-graph/traversal-based-search.md

 print(response.print_response_stream())
 ```

-The parameters used to configure traversal-based search are described in [Configuring and Tuning Traversal-Based Search](./configuring-and-tuning-traversal-based-search.md).
+The parameters used to configure traversal-based search are described in [Traversal-Based Search Configuration](./traversal-based-search-configuration.md).

 ### Basic concepts